Cyclone Hina: Tuvalu

 On March 12, the FMS issued gale warnings for the southern islands of Tuvalu and a tropical cyclone alert for the rest of the archipelago.
 The gale warning was subsequently extended out to cover the whole of the archipelago during the next day, after marginal squally gale-force winds were observed to the north of the monsoon trough in association with the system.
 Over the next two days the warning was kept in force while Tuvalu experienced strong to gale-force winds because of a convergence zone located over the islands and Hina which passed about 55 km to the southeast of Niulakita, Tuvalu.
-Cyclone Hina was the second of three tropical cyclones to affect Tuvalu during the 1996-97 cyclone season, after Cyclone Gavin had severely damaged the islands a weak earlier and Cyclone Keli affected the islands during June 1997.
+Cyclone Hina was the second of three tropical cyclones to affect Tuvalu during the 1996-97 cyclone season, after Cyclone Gavin had severely damaged the islands a week earlier and Cyclone Keli affected the islands during June 1997.